boxen/our-boxen/README.md

 ## Known issues

 Actually, none.
 Please [file an issue](https://github.com/oddhill/oddboxen/issues/new) if you experience any problems.
+Make sure to read the [Troubleshooting](#troubleshooting) section first though, as this may solve your problems.

 ## Installation